Free financial accounting 1 revision

 a.
 Income statement for the year ended 31 December 2021.

 b.
-Partners’ current accounts as at 31 December 2021.
+Partners’ current accounts as of 31 December 2021.

 c.
 Statement of financial position as at 31 December 2021.

-Category: ATD 1-Financial Accounting
+Category: ATD 1-Introduction to Financial Accounting

-16. Baraka operates a stationery enterprise in Nakuru.
+14. Baraka operates a stationery enterprise in Nakuru.
 The following trial balance was extracted from the books of Baraka at the close of business on 31 march 2021:

 Trial balanceAdditional information

-• Inventory as at 31 March 2021 was valued at kshs 33,540,000
+• Inventory as of 31 March 2021 was valued at KES 33,540,000

-• Salaries of kshs 650,000 is to be accrued as at 31 march 2021
+• Salaries of KES 650,000 is to be accrued as of 31 March 2021

 • Depreciation is to be provided as follows based on cost: